 The teeth of an African crocodile are not very long but very sharp and it is hard to escape the grip.

-Nile crocodiles have one of the highest bite forces on the African continent and can reach 5,000 pounds per square inch (psi).
+Very big Nile crocodiles have been measured to have a bite force that can reach 5,000 pounds per square inch (psi).
 At 5000 PSI, a crocodile bites almost 8 times harder than a lion and almost 3 times more than a hippopotamus.

 This is about 70 times more than an adult human can bite.
 In short, no animal wants to get between the powerful jaws of a Nile crocodile.

 Yes, African crocodiles do attach humans.
-It is estimated that around 200 people each year dies at the jaws of a crocodile, especially in fishing villages.
+It is estimated that around 200 people each year die at the jaws of a crocodile, especially in fishing villages.

-For your own safety, follow the guidelines of the park and marine rangers when told that an area has some crocodiles because you don't want to find it waiting for prey.
+For your own safety, follow the guidelines of the park and marine rangers when told that an area has some crocodiles because you don't want to find them waiting for prey.